tjysdsg/cs308-cellsociety/doc/PLAN.md

 coordinating `Grid`, `Cell`, and `State`.

-For views, `MainView` combines `SimulationView`, `UIView` together and renders the final visualization seen by users. `SimulationView` is the visual representation of the cellular simulation. `StatusView` and `SettingsView` are both `UIView`, the former serves as a display of current simulation status, while the latter provides interactive UI widgets for users to control game settings.
+For views, `MainView` combines `SimulationView`, `UIView` together and renders the final visualization seen by users. `MainView` also passes the received user inputs to `InputController`.
+`SimulationView` is the visual representation of the cellular simulation. `StatusView` and `SettingsView` are both `UIView`, the former serves as a display of current simulation status, while the latter provides interactive UI widgets for users to control game settings.

 In terms of controllers, `InputController` handles user input events and passes them to `MainController`. `ConfigController` is used to read configuration files.